picodotdev/alis/README.md

 * Graphics controllers (intel, nvidia, amd) with early KMS start
 * GRUB, rEFInd, systemd-boot bootloaders
 * Script for download installation and recovery scripts and configuration files
+* Installation log with all commands executed and output in a file and/or asciinema video
 * Wait after installation for a abortable reboot

 ### Installation